juvalen/mb-checker/README.md

 Allow it finish and all result files will appear in _output_ subdirectory.
 Replace original **Bookmarks** file with **Filtered.json**.

-**The Title field of the bookmark could be defaced by non-ASCII characters, extra quotes or escape sequences found in the original entry.**
+**Scripts deal with UTF-8 characters**

 ```
 First backup original data !
 ```

 ## Input file
-Place a copy of original chrome bookmark file, which may be found for Brave browser in Ubuntu in _~/.config/BraveSoftware/Brave-Browser/Default/Bookmarks_.
+Place a copy of original chrome bookmark file, which may be found for Brave browser for Ubuntu in _~/.config/BraveSoftware/Brave-Browser/Default/Bookmarks_.

 ## Output files
-Script crawls the bookmark file and uses **requests.head** method to access each site.
+Script crawls the bookmark file using **requests.head** method to access each site.
 It is set a 10" timeout.
 It retrieves the http return code.

 After processing all these files will be found in the _output_ subdirectory: